 Just a short drive along from Dyrhólaey you’ll find the popular stop of Reynisfjara Beach.
 Here, black basalt columns meet the black sand beach, and you can also see a series of rock stacks out to sea.
 This is a beautifully wild part of Iceland and quite a unique photography opportunity.

-Finally, our third day on our five day Iceland itinerary will come to an end at the town of Vik.
 This is a nice little town with a beautiful church and lovely sea views.
 We suggest you overnight here, or depending hotel availability, at the town of Klaustur a little further east along the road.

 Where to Stay